23. oktober 2025 kl. 17:00 - 20:00

 How does Norway follow up from here?

-Visions for the future: markets and technologies
+Visions for the future: Technologies

 7:00 p.m.